THE TWIST, POP, PULL AND KICK PROCEDURES

 Push the toes downwards, somewhat forcefully.
 Often they will pop as you do this.
 This is excellent to relieve tension and move energy through the meridians that run through the toes.
 Repeat the exercise on the other foot.

-2. Move toes back and forth.
-Remain in the same position, grab a foot, and move all the toes together back and forth, left to right and back again a few times, forcefully.
+2. Move toes back and forth, and up and down.
+Remain in the same position, grab a foot, hold all the toes at once, and move all the toes together back and forth, left to right and back again a few times, forcefully.
 Also, move them up and down together, forcefully.
 Repeat the exercise on the other foot.
-This also can relieve tension in the meridians and channels that flow through the toes.

 Place the thumbs of both hands on the bottom of the foot, and the fingers on the top of the foot, one on each side.
 Try to “fold up” the foot by pushing up with your thumbs and down with your fingers.
 The foot may pop or crackle.
 Then do the same on the other foot.